ZackCook/OCW6.006_introtoalgo2020/projectideas.md

 **Project Ideas**:
 1. **Text Compression**: Implement a text compression algorithm like Huffman coding to compress and decompress text files.
 2. **Scheduling System**: Build a scheduling system for tasks with dependencies, optimizing for minimal completion time using dynamic programming.
+3. **Conway’s Game of Life**: Implement Conway's Game of Life, a cellular automaton, where you simulate the evolution of a grid of cells based on simple rules.
+This project involves recursion and can be extended to include optimizations and visualizations.
+Conway’s Game of Life:

+Description: Implement Conway's Game of Life in a graphical application.
+Allow users to create initial configurations and observe how the cells evolve over time based on Conway's rules.
+Key Concepts:
+Data Structures: Use 2D arrays to represent the grid.
+Algorithms: Implement the rules of the game, which involve checking the state of neighboring cells.
+Optimization: Explore techniques to optimize the simulation for larger grids.
+Visualization: Create an engaging visual representation of the grid, allowing users to interact with it by adding or removing cells.
+Steps to Implement Conway’s Game of Life:
+Initialize the Grid:

+Create a 2D array to represent the grid.
+Allow the user to set the initial configuration of live cells.
+Implement the Rules:

+For each cell, determine the number of live neighbors.
+Apply Conway's rules to update the grid for the next generation:
+Any live cell with fewer than two live neighbors dies (underpopulation).
+Any live cell with two or three live neighbors lives on to the next generation.
+Any live cell with more than three live neighbors dies (overpopulation).
+Any dead cell with exactly three live neighbors becomes a live cell (reproduction).
+Optimize the Simulation:

+Use techniques like sparse matrices or only updating regions that change to handle larger grids efficiently.
+Create a User Interface:

+Develop a graphical interface to display the grid.
+Allow users to start, pause, and reset the simulation.
+Provide options for users to draw the initial configuration and modify it during the simulation.
+Enhance the Visuals:

+Add animations to make the simulation visually appealing.
+Use colors to distinguish between different states of cells (e.g., newly born, surviving, and dying cells).
+Learning Outcomes:
+Practice implementing algorithms and data structures.
+Gain experience with recursive functions and dynamic programming.
+Enhance your skills in optimizing and visualizing algorithms.
+Create an engaging and interactive application that demonstrates the concepts learned.

 ### Group 6: Advanced Data Structures and Network Flows
 **Lectures**: